StudioCherno/Coral/README.md

 Coral is a C++ wrapper around the .NET HostFXR library, the purpose of Coral is to provide an interface similar to [Mono](https://www.mono-project.com/) when it comes to C++/C# interop, but in a more modern style, and using .NET Core instead of .NET Framework.

-The goal of the API is to keep it as simple and flexible as possible, while remaning fast and (relatively) safe.
+The goal of the API is to keep it as simple and flexible as possible, while remaining fast and (relatively) safe.

 ## Supported Platforms
 * Windows x64 (VS2022)